Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Introduction

-Finally, on the technical side, we develop a unified analytical framework that subsumes the analysis of existing single-loop methods—including \emph{Smoothed GDA} and \emph{Perturbed GDA}—alongside our proposed \emph{Perturbed Smoothed GDA}.
-It yields a unified Lyapunov-based convergence analysis, avoiding the cumbersome two-stage arguments used in prior work such as \citet{zhang2020single}.
-Furthermore, the framework is very versatile and extends naturally to the double-loop setting and applies to the proposed \emph{Perturbed Smoothed FOAM}.
+Finally, on the technical side, we develop a unified Lyapunov-function-based framework that subsumes the analysis of existing single-loop methods, including \emph{Smoothed GDA} and \emph{Perturbed GDA}, as well as our proposed \emph{Perturbed Smoothed GDA}.
+The analysis for \emph{Perturbed Smoothed GDA} avoids the cumbersome two-stage arguments for \emph{Smoothed GDA} used in prior works such as \citep{zhang2020single,li2025nonsmooth}.
+As a result, we are able to prove an asymptotic convergence result for \emph{Perturbed Smoothed GDA}.
+Furthermore, the framework extends naturally to the double-loop setting and applies to our proposed \emph{Perturbed Smoothed FOAM}.
 Overall, this yields a streamlined proof structure that not only simplifies the analysis but explicitly disentangles the distinct roles of smoothing and perturbation in the convergence dynamics.